splunk-soar-connectors/bmcremedy/README.md

 -   **Infrastructure Event**
     -   Used for integration for system management tools.

+## Backward Compatibility

+-   A new required config parameters has been added and base url behavior has been updated.
+Hence, it is requested to the end-user to please update their existing asset by re-inserting | modifying the corresponding asset.

-The **Authentication Mechanism to Use** config parameter provides the configuration information Phantom uses to communicate with BMC Platform.
+The **Authentication Mechanism to Use** config parameter provides the configuration information Splunk SOAR uses to communicate with BMC Platform.
 Currently, there are two ways to authenticate.

 -   Basic
 -   BMC SSO (Interactive)